-SECTION.
-5. NATURAL RESOURCES ADAPTATION STRATEGY.
+SECTION 5.
+NATIONAL FISH, WILDLIFE, AND PLANTS CLIMATE ADAPTATION STRATEGY.

-This section directs the Panel to develop a natural resources adaptation strategy ("Strategy") to protect, restore, and conserve natural resources so that natural resources become more resilient, adapt to, and withstand the ongoing and expected impacts of climate variability and change.
+This section directs the Panel to adopt the Adaptation Strategy ("Strategy") established by the Administration in 2013 to protect, restore, and conserve natural resources so that natural resources become more resilient, adapt to, and withstand the ongoing and expected impacts of climate variability and change.
+The bill instructs the panel to update and revise the Strategy every four years to incorporate new information regarding the ongoing and expected impacts of climate change on natural resources and new advances in adaptation strategies.
 Contents of the Strategy shall include: vulnerability assessments of natural resources to climate change; a summary of monitoring activities; identification of research needs; identification of resources in greatest need of protection and restoration and identification of mechanisms for ensuring coordination and communication between agencies and with states, tribes and private landowners and organizations.
 In developing the Strategy, the Panel will use the best available science, provide public notice and take comments.
-Review and revision of the Strategy by the Panel is required no later than every five years to incorporate new information regarding the ongoing and expected impacts of climate change on natural resources and new advances in adaptation strategies.
 Agencies implementing the Strategy are required to issue annual public reports documenting their actions.

-SECTION.
-6. NATURAL RESOURCES ADAPTATION SCIENCE AND INFORMATION.
+SECTION 6.
+NATURAL RESOURCES ADAPTATION SCIENCE AND INFORMATION.